 I also use a combination of granulated sugar and brown sugar in this recipe.
-I like how the brown sugar adds a bit of flavor with the molasses and how these cookies are extra chewy because of it.
+I like how the brown sugar adds a bit of a molasses flavor and makes them extra chewy.
 Granulated sugar is used for sweetness!
 If you happen to be out of brown sugar you can use all granulated sugar.

 Tips for the Perfect Peanut Butter Cookie

-Don’t overbake.
+- Do not over-bake!
 I remove mine from the oven when the edges are just starting to brown.
-Let them rest on the cookie sheet for at least 5 minutes before moving them to the cooling rack.
+Let the cookies rest on the baking sheet for at least 5 minutes before moving them to the cooling rack.

-Want a CHEWIER Peanut Butter Cookie?
-Try adding an extra egg. (so 2 total in this recipe) We tested both ways and preferred using one egg, which gave it a crispier outside, but they were delicious both ways!
+- Want a chewier Peanut Butter Cookie?
+Try adding an extra egg! (so 2 total in this recipe) We tested both ways and preferred using one egg, which gave it a crispier outside, but they were delicious both ways!

 - 1 teaspoon vanilla extract

-- In a large bowl, cream together the peanut butters, butter, granulated sugar, and brown sugar until well blended.
+- In a large bowl using a handheld mixer, beat together the peanut butters, butter, granulated sugar, and brown sugar until fully combined.

-- Scoop dough into balls.
-(I used a 3-tablespoon scoop).
+- Using a 3 tablespoon cookie scoop, scoop the dough into balls.
 Roll each dough ball in granulated sugar.

-- Place cookies 2 inches apart onto ungreased cookie sheets.
+- Place cookies 2 inches apart onto ungreased baking sheets.

 - Press each ball once with crisscrossing fork tines.

-- Bake for 8 to 10 minutes in the preheated oven, or until edges are lightly browned.
-Do not overbake!
+- Bake for 8-10 minutes in the preheated oven, or until the edges are lightly browned.